metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 - `port` (Number) The port number used if the query type is not SRVIgnored for SRV records
 - `refresh_interval` (String) RefreshInterval configures the time after which the provided names are refreshed.If not set, Prometheus uses its default value.
 - `type` (String) The type of DNS query to perform.
-One of SRV, A, AAAA, MX or NS.If not set, Prometheus uses its default value.When set to NS, It requires Prometheus >= 2.49.0.
+One of SRV, A, AAAA, MX or NS.If not set, Prometheus uses its default value.When set to NS, it requires Prometheus >= v2.49.0.When set to MX, it requires Prometheus >= v2.38.0

 <a id="nestedatt--spec--docker_sd_configs"></a>